patrykkarpinski1/do_the_task/README.md

 Flutter application to save tasks
 ## Introduction & main goals

 The app allows tasks to be added to their assigned categories, as well as storing photos and creating notes.
-In future, it will be possible to set reminders for tasks.
+The updated application enabling the use of notifications is already ready and will be available soon on the Play Store.
 ### Technologies used:
 - Dart
 - Flutter